What is Hip Arthroscopy?

 - Labral tears.
 Around the socket (acetabulum), the rim is lined by special cartilage called the labrum.
-It acts like an O-ring found in taps or other plumbing.
+It acts to seal in the joint and keep the hip stable.
 Labral tears are commonly found in association with hip impingement and hip dysplasia.

 - Cartilage damage.
 Cartilage damage can be cleaned up, removed and “microfractured”, so that new types of cartilage can line your joint and help relieve the pain.

 - Ligamentum teres tears.
-This ligament is a cord like structure which connects your ball to the socket.
+This ligament is a cord-like structure that connects your ball to the socket.
 Tears of the ligamentum can be cleaned up, tightened using radiofrequency ablation and treated with cortisone.

 How hip arthroscopy is performed